Here are reflections from patients about their experiences of having a robotic prostatectomy surgery.

 When John H., 65, needed surgery for his prostate cancer, he became his own advocate, researching physicians in the Boston area and interviewing nearly a dozen before deciding to seek his care with Dr. Tuerk.
 While he found that some physicians seemed to shy away from such patient self advocacy, Dr. Tuerk welcomed it.

 “We spent almost an hour talking in our first meeting.
-He gave me a lot of information,” John said.
+He gave me a lot of information,” John says.
 He and his physician also bonded over the German language, the native tongue of his physician, a little of which he speaks.

 Last fall, John was diagnosed with prostate cancer after it was discovered that his PSA, or prostate specific antigen levels, had reached a point where action was required to treat his disease.
 While researching physicians, he also researched his surgical options, deciding to undergo robotic surgery at St. Elizabeth’s for a procedure called a radical prostatectomy performed by Dr. Tuerk.
 He now has a clean bill of health and is back at work full-time, maintaining a demanding travel schedule for his job as an executive and feeling well.